August 4

 Hypoglycemia Unawareness

 Checking our blood glucose levels is important.
 Why?
-Because we might be one of the many that experience hypoglycemia unawareness.
+Because we might be one of the many who experience hypoglycemia unawareness.
 The symptoms of this condition occur when the levels of blood glucose are below 70 mg/dl.

 However, some people are below this particular level, and yet they have no symptoms.
-This is actually hypoglycemia unawareness.
+This is hypoglycemia unawareness.
 These individuals are likely to be awakened from sleep in case hypoglycemia happens at night.

 Hypoglycemia Unawareness Occurs More Frequently With People Who: